trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 translators:
   translator_de_en: Lydia J. White
-desc: "Searching for a spiny dogfish specimen reveals the multiple registration numbers it carried throughout its time in the Berlin university's Zoological Teaching Collection: 1208, 2488, and 863.
+desc: "Searching for a spiny dogfish specimen reveals the multiple registration numbers it carried throughout its time in the Berlin university’s Zoological Teaching Collection: 1208, 2488, and 863.
 The inventory books show how war, loss, the demands of teaching, and scientific advancements shaped and changed record-keeping."